 What Not to Include

-We have a software platform at T&C which we're opening up next year, and in it there's a persona platform.
-And in that interface, you'll find nothing about age, or culture, or anything else to do with demographics.
+In Hirundin, there's a tool for building personas.
+In the interface, you'll find nothing about age, or culture, or anything else to do with demographics.
 Why?
 Because demographics have nothing to do with personas.
 Psychographics, relevant physical details and firmographics can be, but demographics?
 Not so much.

 Let's kick off with a definition for what demographics are, before we go into why: